LabZDjee/obj-list-to-csv/README.md

-# Transforms a List of Objects into CSV List of Strings
+# Transforms a List of Objects into a CSV List of Strings

-Purpose of this library is to take a header and a list of objects and transform them into a **CSV** (**C**omma **S**eparated **V**alues) list of strings compatible with [RFC 4180](https://tools.ietf.org/html/rfc4180)
+Purpose of this simple library is to take a header and a list of objects and transform them into a **CSV** (**C**omma **S**eparated **V**alues) list of strings compatible with [RFC 4180](https://tools.ietf.org/html/rfc4180)

 CSV format is popular as an interchange format for spreadsheets

-This library has been written with (old) browsers in mind and does not offer as many options  and variations as many other related library offer (but which for some failed to *transpile* correctly for some reason...)
+This library has been written with (old) browsers in mind and does not offer as many options  and variations as many other related libraries offer (but for some which failed to *transpile* correctly for some reason... and drove us to write our own)

 It implements RFC 4180 format as closely as possible

-It also offers some helper functions which allow a fairly easy different implementation of the builder as proposed in the next section
+It also offers some helper functions which would help write a fairly easy different implementation of the builder as proposed in the next section

 # CSV Builder